Thanksgiving in World War II

 Rationing and Shortages

-In 1942, the first wartime Thanksgiving in America, only sugar was rationed, but shortages of meat and butter challenged housewives to create innovative menus.
+In 1942, the first wartime Thanksgiving in America in World War II, only sugar was rationed, but shortages of meat and butter challenged housewives to create innovative menus.
 Many of the spices used in traditional foods were scarce, since they came from areas of the world conquered by the Japanese, and precious cargo space was reserved for more vital supplies.

 In 1943 and 1944, the challenges increased.
-In early 1943, meat, cheese, butter and fats, and canned and processed foods were rationed.
+In early 1943, meat and cheese, butter and fats, and canned and processed foods were added to rationing.
 The clever cook saved ration stamps for the holiday and improvised substitutions.
 While poultry was never rationed in the US, turkey was scarce for Thanksgiving, since so many of the birds were shipped overseas for the servicemen’s feasts.

 To Grandmother’s House We Go?